mozilla-services/socorro/docs/unittesting.rst

   # With docstring description
   A brief description about this test. ... ok

-2) Each file should pass PEP8, a style guide for python code:
+2- Each file should pass PEP8, a style guide for python code

   * Use 4 spaces per indentation level.
   * Lines should try not to have more than 79 characters.